mmistakes/made-mistakes-jekyll/_posts/articles/2012-03-19-going-static.md

 I eventually settled on Jekyll as my static-site generator of choice --- mostly because it seemed actively developed and [Liquid](http://liquidmarkup.org/) appeared to support everything I needed to do with my templates.
 Publishing a new post goes something like this:

 1. Create a text file written in Markdown for a new post.
-2. Add a <abbr>YAML</abbr> Front Matter block to the top of these files to indicate which layout to use, the post's meta data, feature image, category, and tags.
+2. Add a YAML Front Matter block to the top of these files to indicate which layout to use, the post's meta data, feature image, category, and tags.
-3. Run `jekyll` from the <abbr title="Command line">CLI</abbr> to spit out the compiled site.
+3. Run `jekyll` from the CLI to spit out the compiled site.
 4. Deploy `/_site` to my web server using a rake task that minifies all .html files, rsyncs the changes, and pings Google and Bing notifying them that `sitemap.xml` has updated.
-{:.fl}

 There can be a few more steps to the process, but for the most part it's fairly straight forward after you've built all the necessary `_layouts` and `_includes`.
 What made this process appealing to me over Wordpress or another CMS was --- total control.
 I can set how I want the folder structure to look like, how the pages are constructed, use [Grunt](http://gruntjs.com/) and other build scripts to optimize everything, etc etc etc. Sure it's possible to do all this in a CMS, but sometimes it's not as transparent and obvious and you often have to strip out a bunch of code bloat.

 I will say this about using Jekyll --- it's not for everyone.
-I had to get my hands dirty and figure out (or research) ways of creating XML sitemaps, <abbr title="Really Simple Syndication">RSS</abbr>/Atom feeds, including social media buttons on article pages, and numerous other things Wordpress powered sites take for granted.
+I had to get my hands dirty and figure out (or research) ways of creating XML sitemaps, RSS/Atom feeds, including social media buttons on article pages, and numerous other things Wordpress powered sites take for granted.
 But if you ask me, digging into those details and crafting something from scratch was way more rewarding than installing a plugin to do it for you.

 Jekyll made it possible for me to realize the following goals: familiarize myself with the basics of HTML5 and CSS3 transitions, be able to *"art direct"* every page without hacks, get nice with CSS preprocessors like [Less](http://lesscss.org/) to create more powerful and efficient stylesheets, and plant the seeds of a responsive design that was optimized for mobile, tablet, and desktop screens.